DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 36 - 01.09.2024.md

 - Previous business with Linneaus's father.

 *Flashback @ the Verplanck Manor*
 - Two voices.
-Chuck and Linneaus's .
+Chuck and Linneaus's dad.
 A new venture.
 Chuck speaking proper (uncharacteristically).
+Papa doesn't do business with people he hasn't met face-to-face.
+Daughter has just been born (Abigail).
+-